Incentive scheme 2013

 Participants, exercise periods and subscription price

-For the CEO, each warrant entitles him to subscribe for one share with a nominal value of DKK 0.25 each at a subscription price of DKK 0.40 plus an annual hurdle rate of 8%.
-The price is fixed on the basis of the last 30 business days leading up to the date of employment of the CEO, 1 January 2012.
+Each warrant entitles the warrant holder to subscribe for one share with a nominal value of DKK 0.25 each at a subscription price of DKK 0.42 plus an annual hurdle rate of 8%.
+The price is fixed on the basis of the last 30 business days leading up to the date of the annual general meeting, 22 April 2013.

 If a member of the Management Board resigns, all warrants shall automatically lapse without compensation irrespective of whether his employment contract is terminated by himself or the company prior to exercise.